Rick Perry 2016 presidential campaign: Campaign

 On August 10, the Perry campaign announced it was unable to pay campaign staff due to a lack of fundraising.
 Despite this, over 90% of Perry's staff stayed on with the campaign.
 The Perry campaign in early September resumed paying two full-time staff, one in Iowa and another in South Carolina.
 This made him eligible for the upcoming CNN debate on September 16 as a requirement was for candidates to have two paid staffers in first four early voting states.
 This also effectively signaled the end of Perry's campaign in New Hampshire where he would focus instead on more conservative Iowa and South Carolina.

 On August 24, Perry's Iowa campaign chairman, Sam Clovis, resigned from the campaign in part because he was no longer being compensated.
 Clovis subsequently joined Donald Trump's presidential campaign, serving as a national policy adviser.
 Karen Fesler, Perry's Iowa co-chair also resigned from the campaign, joining the Rick Santorum campaign where she had previously supported in the 2012 cycle.

 The Opportunity and Freedom PAC took further steps to help Perry's campaign with the hiring of Marshall Critchfield, who resigned as Republican chairman of Jasper County, as its Iowa political director to help run caucus organization and voter turnout operations on behalf of Perry.
 The superpac assumed much of what would be the traditional campaign's duties in light of the Perry's campaign poor fundraising.

 On September 11 at a conservative gathering in St Louis, Missouri, Perry announced he was suspending his race for the Presidency of the United States, adding, "We have a tremendous field – the best in a generation – so I step aside knowing our party is in good hands."

 Perry endorsed U.S. Senator and fellow Texan Ted Cruz on January 24, 2016.

-Perry maintained an active social media presence across Snapchat, Twitter, Facebook, YouTube and Instagram during the campaign.